-- except in the case of death, a lump sum payment of three times the then current salary, but in no event less than \$910,000; - except in the case of death, a lump sum payment of three times the average of the bonus compensation paid in the three prior years, but in no event less than \$1,055,000;
+• except in the case of death, a lump sum payment of three times his then-current salary, but in no event less than \$910,000;

-- accrued benefits under the Nonqualified Supplemental Retirement Benefit Plan and Nonqualified Deferred Compensation Plan; - accelerated vesting in full of all his stock options; - continued participation in the Company's health insurance plans by him and his wife at no expense until his death or, if later, his wife's death; and - continued participation in the Company's health insurance plans by his dependent children at no expense until any such children are no longer dependent.
+- except in the case of death, a lump sum payment of three times the average of the bonus compensation paid to him in the three prior fiscal years, but in no event less than \$1,055,000; - accrued benefits under the Nonqualified Supplemental Retirement Benefit Plan and Nonqualified Deferred Compensation Plan; - accelerated vesting in full of all stock options held by him; - continued participation in the Company's health insurance plans by him and his wife at no expense until his death or, if later, his wife's death; and - continued participation in the Company's health insurance plans by his dependent children at no expense until any such children are no longer dependent.

-Under Mr. Fine's employment agreement, if his employment is terminated by the Company other than for "cause" or by him due to the Company's materially breaching the agreement ("i.e., good reason"), he is entitled to receive the following:
+Under Mr. Fine's employment agreement, if his employment is terminated by the Company other than for "cause" or by him due to the Company's material breach under his employment agreement ("i.e., good reason"), he is entitled to receive the following:

-- a lump sum payment of five times the then current salary, but in no event less than \$1,516,800 - a lump sum payment of five times the average of the bonus compensation paid in the three prior years, but in no event less than \$1,758,335 - accrued benefits under the Nonqualified Supplemental Retirement Benefit Plan and Nonqualified Deferred Compensation Plan; - accelerated vesting in full of all his stock options; and - continued health insurance coverage as described above.
+- a lump sum payment of five times his then-current salary, but in no event less than \$1,516,800; - a lump sum payment of five times the average of the bonus compensation paid to him in the three prior fiscal years, but in no event less than \$1,758,335; - accrued benefits under the Nonqualified Supplemental Retirement Benefit Plan and Nonqualified Deferred Compensation Plan; - accelerated vesting in full of all stock options held by him; and - continued health insurance coverage as described above.